Water and Atmospheric Moisture

 In actual natural environments, air may cool at a rate slightly different than the normal lapse rate because of local conditions – albedo, winds, etc. This actual, real world lapse rate at a given location is called the environmental lapse rate.
 It will vary from place-to-place and from day-to-day given local conditions.
 Again, note that the environmental lapse rate only applies in non-rising, stable air!

 It is because of these lapse rates that the air is cooler at the top of a mountain (even to the point of having ice/snow all year round) rather than at the base.
-It is also a reason why Vancouverites can ski on Grouse Mountain (below 0ºC), right beside the city which can be comfortably above 0ºC).
+It is also a reason why, in winter, Vancouverites can ski on Grouse Mountain (below 0ºC), right beside the city, at sea-level, which can be comfortably above 0ºC).

 Lapse rates in moving (unstable) air